neokd/NeoGPT/docs/content/index.md

 ### Work in Progress

-- [ ] **OpenAI LLM Integration:** Enable users to interact with systems that cannot run local models by integrating OpenAI LLM. 🌐
+- [x] **OpenAI LLM Integration:** Enable users to interact with systems that cannot run local models by integrating OpenAI LLM. 🌐

+- [x] **Only LLM Mode:** Add Only LLM mode in CLI and UI allowing users to ignore vector db and chat only with the LLM. 🦾

 - [ ] **Integration with togetherAI:** Integrate togetherAI services for enhanced user experience and functionality. 🤝